slarwise/vim-show-full-definition/README.md

 `<lhs>` is the key you want to map and `<end_of_definition_pattern>` is a regular expression that tells the plugin when the definition has ended.
 Have a look in the ftplugins under `$VIMRUNTIME` to find patterns for end of functions for example.
-If you use erlang and want to override `[d`, do
+If you use erlang and want to override `[d`, put the following in your `after/ftplugin/erlang.vim`

 ```vim
 nnoremap <buffer><silent> [d